wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-powershell-script.md

 ## Known issues

-* **“VNet doesn't exist” error** - If you run the HPC Pack IaaS deployment script to deploy multiple clusters in Azure concurrently under one subscription, one or more deployments may fail with the error “VNet *VNet_Name* doesn't exist”.
+* **"VNet doesn't exist" error** - If you run the HPC Pack IaaS deployment script to deploy multiple clusters in Azure concurrently under one subscription, one or more deployments may fail with the error "VNet *VNet\_Name* doesn't exist".
 If this error occurs, re-run the script for the failed deployment.

 * **Problem accessing the Internet from the Azure virtual network** - If you create an HPC Pack cluster with a new domain controller by using